7. Work and Kinetic Energy#

 The Math

-(a) The book is moved downward by \(1\ \mathrm{m}\), so
+(a) The book moves downward by \(1\ {\rm m}\), so the signed change in height is negative.

-Because work done against gravity is the negative of the work done by gravity, the total work done against gravity is also zero.
+Because gravity is conservative, the total work done by gravity over the closed path is zero, and the total work done against gravity is also zero.

 The Conclusion